-We can provide ongoing care that will be palliative - that is care that is aimed at keeping people comfortable - to get the most out of the time they have left.
+At ELFT, we can provide ongoing care and support that will be palliative - that is care that is aimed at keeping people comfortable - to get the most out of the time they have left.

-As well as symptom management and psychological care, we can be part of conversations such as: where do they want to be when they die, have they got a will, what is their position on organ donation, funeral arrangements, religious and cultural needs, etc.
+As well as symptom management and psychological care, we can be part of conversations such as: where does the individual want to be when they die, have they got a will, what is their position on organ donation, funeral arrangements, religious and cultural needs, etc.

-It's important to ask if your family know your thoughts on these areas.
-Having conversations in advance is not morbid or insensitive, it is a chance to set your affairs in order and do things that they want to do.
+It's important that family and loved ones know the person's thoughts and wishes on these areas.
+Having conversations in advance is not morbid or insensitive, it is a chance for someone to set their affairs in order and do things that they want to do.
 Our staff can guide a family at this difficult time to support their loved one and to process their own feelings about what is happening.

 Aspects that we can support you with include: